Tox-Archive/Tox-STS/STS.md

 It is recommended that client-specific query parameters prefix the key name with an "x" (e.g. `tox://james@nsa.gov?x-gov-employee-id=11925334`).

+A set of URIs to test your implementation against can be found [here](https://kirara.ca/toxurl_testcases.html).

 ##DNS Discovery (should be reworded)
 A DNS discovery ID goes in the following format: `user@domain`.
 Users should not enter a DNS discovery ID in any way they don't normally add a Tox ID, clients should be able to figure out what is what.
 On adding a DNS discovery ID, a client must resolve a DNS TXT record for the value `user._tox.domain`.
 In this case the `@` is replaced with `_tox`, allowing the use of subdomains while ensuring a record is a Tox record.
 Typical records lack spaces, though clients should be able to deal with oddly formatted cases.
 Clients are also encouraged to check DNSSEC, though this is not a requirement.